 Before we get into the meat of this article and ways to address a fear of weight gain, it should be made clear that this desire is not abnormal.
-In no way is the Health at Every Size (HAES®), Intuitive Eating, or the Body Acceptance movement meant to make folks feel poorly for wanting to change their bodies.
+In no way is the Health at Every Size (HAES®), Intuitive Eating, or the Body Acceptance movement meant to make folks feel ashamed for wanting to change their bodies.
 HAES® isn’t even anti-weight loss, it’s simply anti-pursuit of weight loss.

 Weight Bias is a form of Discrimination

-This culture, diet culture, tells us that our bodies are not worthy of care or love until they have reached a particular size.
+Diet culture tells us that our bodies are not worthy of care or love until they have reached a particular size.
 And even once we’ve reached that “goal size”, there is still a lingering fear of becoming the size that our society seems bent on eradicating.